chingfongsu/csutest2/README.md

-csu git test 3 from Eclipse
+csu git test 3 from Eclipse.

+create a conflict here.